tednaleid/rp-kafka-demo/README.md

     echo $VALUE | kafkacat -P -b localhost:9092 -t the-topic done;

+If you want to send a bunch of things to test out batching, you can do something like:

+    seq 100000 | kafkacat -P -b localhost:9092 -t the-topic

 Do that and you should see output from the ratpack like: